Is There Any Hope for Relationships With Narcissists?

 In a second experiment—with a smaller sample that was all female—participants were instructed to watch a 10-minute documentary video on domestic violence, either taking the victim’s perspective (“Imagine how Susan feels”) or just watching it as they would anything else on television.
 What the researchers found was that empathy actually increased when the narcissists were asked to take it “personally.”

-The team's third experiment probed whether narcissists experienced the physiological changes that accompany empathy, such increased heart rate, while they listened to a five-minute description of a breakup.
+The team's third experiment probed whether narcissists experienced the physiological changes that accompany empathy, such as increased heart rate, while they listened to a five-minute description of a breakup.
 The result?
 They don’t but, again, they can when instructed.
-It turns out the narcissist’s low arousal of emotion and empathy is automatic, and physiological in nature.
+It turns out the narcissist’s low arousal of emotion and empathy is automatic and physiological in nature.

 All of this seems to suggest that perhaps narcissists can be moved—or does it?
 Keep in mind: One experiment was all-female, and the topics—breakups and domestic violence—are, for most women, the kind that really push one's buttons for empathy.
 It made me wonder what kind of extremes it took to induce empathy in narcissists, and whether in everyday life it would actually be possible.
 That is, would asking your narcissist partner to take it “personally” really work when the drama was being played out in your own living room?